The difference between the synchronous and asynchronous speed - also named rated speed - is

-An AC (Amplitude Current) induction motor consists of two assemblies - a stator and a rotor.
-The interaction of currents flowing in the rotor bars and the stators' rotating magnetic field generate a torque.
+An AC (Alternating Current) induction motor consists of two assemblies - a stator and a rotor.
+The interaction of currents flowing in the rotor bars and the stators' rotating magnetic field generates a torque.
 In an actual operation, the rotor speed always lags the magnetic field's speed, allowing the rotor bars to cut magnetic lines of force and produce useful torque.

 S = (ns - na) 100% / ns (1)